hovak101/Zeus-Chrome-Extension/PRIVACY_POLICY.md

 This Chrome extension does not collect, store, or transmit any personal data.

 The extension only accesses the necessary browser tabs and page content to perform its core functionality when the user interacts with it.
-Any information accessed is processed locally and never transmitted to external servers.
+Any information accessed is anonymous and not tied to any person.

 We do not collect browsing history, personal data, or share any information with third parties.